azdavis/azdavis.net/posts/en/core-ideas.md

 I also knew that any leftist will be quick to point out the key difference between liberalism and leftism, which is, in brief, that liberals like capitalism and leftists do not.

 So I wondered, is there any difference between right-wing politics and conservatism?
-I looked up the definition of [right-wing politics][rightwing] and found:
+I looked up [right-wing politics][rightwing] and found:

 > Right-wing politics is the range of political ideologies that view certain social orders and hierarchies as inevitable, natural, normal, or desirable.